State reports 119 new coronavirus deaths, 2,725 more cases

 Nation

 Since the first death was reported six months ago on Feb.
-29, the national toll has risen to 214,061, a reduction of 707, according to Johns Hopkins.
-No explanation was given for the change.
+29, the national toll has risen to 215,861, a rise of 786, according to Johns Hopkins.
+The tracking site had an incorrect total of 214,768 Monday.
+Worldometers.info has 220,873 deaths with an increase of 843.

-Also, No. 11 Arizona reported no deaths for the second day in a row, as well as an additional 475 cases.
-Washington, the original epicenter in the United States, reported 2 after none for two days and dropped to 25th behind Minnesota.
+Also, No. 11 Arizona reported 8 deaths, as well as an additional 684 cases.
+Washington, the original epicenter in the United States, reported 21 Tuesday and moved past Minnesota back into 24th.

 Worldwide